Jordan: Top officials plead not guilty in sedition trial | DW | 21.06.2021

 An official said the trial began behind closed doors at the State Security Court and will continue on Tuesday.

-Awadallah and Zaid were arrested in early April, while Hamzah was placed under house arrest, over accusations that they had liaised with foreign parties over a plot to destabilize Jordan.
+Awadallah and Zaid were arrested in early April and Hamzah was placed under house arrest following accusations that they had liaised with foreign parties in a plot to destabilize Jordan.

-The charges they face carry sentences up to 30 years in prison.
+The charges they face carry sentences of up to 30 years in prison.

 Awadallah, who also holds a Saudi nationality, is Jordan's former finance minister.
 He also served as the royal court chief.